Releasing and publishing#

 PYPI_TOKEN

 The PYPI_TOKEN is a password in the form of a GitHub secret.
 This secret is unique to each project.
 It can only be obtained after the first release to the public PyPI.
-Follow the process Project approval and public release process to obtain public release authorization.
+The PyAnsys Core team enables the custom PYPI_TOKEN once your project has been successfully released for the first time.
+For future releases, everything is automated.

 Here’s a cross-platform, one-line command for using Twine to download a package: